thanachart29/gesture_detection_with_ROS2/docs/source/perception/docs/gesture_perception.rst

 Subsystem Verification
 ************************

+Detection range
+"""""""""""""""""

+On the first version of the robot, the camera has 160 cm height from the floor which means the maximum detect range should be more than 230 cm from our calculation with Realsense d455 extrinsic matrix

+- test condition

+  - this testing result using estimate distance with 2.5D anchors

+  - min confidence and tracking of mediapipe is 0.5

+- result

+Processing time testing
+""""""""""""""""""""""""

+- test condition

+  - Running with CPU Intel NUC on the robot

+- result

+  - Each node using 300 MB memory
+  - Each node uses 10% CPU when processing with a max frequency

 Problem and future plan
 *************************

+Problem
+""""""""""
+- The classifier model has low performance
+- Detecting the hand only in front of the robot
+- If there are many hands in the camera plane there is no indicator to detect

 Gesture perception tasks on robocup@home
+""""""""""""""""""""""""""""""""""""""""""

-- Task 5.1 carry my luggage
+Task 5.1 carry my luggage

   - Detect start command
   - Detect pointing position

-- Task 5.3 Farewell
+Task 5.3 Farewell

   - Detect tired user
   - Detect calling and signal to leave

-- Task 6.4 Hand Me That
+Task 6.4 Hand Me That

   - Detect pointing position

-- Task 6.6 Restaurant
+Task 6.6 Restaurant

   - Detect calling and waving

-- Task 6.7 Smoothie Chef
+Task 6.7 Smoothie Chef

   - Learning how to prepare the smoothie and then follow

-- Task 6.8 Stickler for the Rules
+Task 6.8 Stickler for the Rules

   - Identify rule breaker

 .. note:: This semester we are only planning for task 5.1